lavalink-devs/Lavalink/README.md

 [Service]
 # The user which will run Lavalink
 User=<usr>

 # The group which will run Lavalink
 Group=<usr>

-# Type of serivce (either simple or forking).
-DO NOT CHANGE THIS PARAMETER
-Type=simple

 # Where the program should start
 WorkingDirectory=</home/usr/lavalink>